titilda/appunti/Parallel Computing/index.md

 A **computer program** is just a list of elementary instructions that are executed by the processor.
 A single instruction may take more than one clock cycle to be completely executed (expecially common in CISC processors) or, in some processors, multiple instructions ae executed at the same time (e.g. in Sony PlayStation2 EmotionEngine's Vector Units or in XDNA NPUs Compute Tiles).
 It may even happen that different parts of the CPU handle different phases of the execution of different instructions at the same time (pipelining).
 Instructions (and data) are stored in memory.

+As we will see in the following sections, the three key point to make an application that will efficiently make use of all the resources provided, are:

+1. have enough data to feed into the parallel processors;
+2. group similar elaborations with SIMD;
+3. create more threads than the ones that could be supported by the hardware to mask latencies.

 ## Processor architecture

 Nowdays, CPUs are really complex machines: you can have a _quick_ look at the evolution and the complete specification for almost every Intel CPU from the 1978 up to the present days in [this _handy_ 5198-pages-long manual](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html).